crazyhottommy/pyflow-ChIPseq/README.md

  Rscript sraDownload.R  -a ascp -QT -l 300m -i ~/.aspera/connect/etc/asperaweb_id_dsa.openssh -t fastq SRR3144652
 ```

+This script will download the meta file for each SRR id as well.

 * aspera for downloading

 check this blog post by MARK ZIEMANN http://genomespot.blogspot.com/2015/05/download-sra-data-with-aspera-command.html